Cryptocurrency Trading App

 Power traders do use mobile apps as well but only to take a quick look at open positions.

-Taking this into account, we implemented two versions of the app — one for smartphones and the other for tablets.
+Taking this into account, we implemented two versions of the crypto trading app — one for smartphones and the other for tablets.
 They had different functionality and suited both first-timers and power market players.

 Rapid updates on quotes and charts

 Quote charts are among the key elements of an app for any stock exchange.
 It’s important that they are displayed accurately and updated very quickly.
-In order to plot charts in Twim, we used the library by TradingView, the most popular platform offering financial data visualization.
+In order to plot charts in Twim, we used for cryptocurrency app development the library by TradingView, the most popular platform offering financial data visualization.
 Thanks to flexible settings, it allows you to display a massive number of indicators a trader may need.

 To use TradingView charts we needed a WebView component.
 It helps incorporate web pages into Android apps.
 In order for the charts to be correctly displayed on both IOS and Android devices, we created extra wrappers — native wrappers on Swift and Kotlin.